-We recommend to download files and software only from official websites (and via direct download links).
-None of the aforementioned and other similar sources can be trusted, they may be used by cyber criminals as tools to proliferate various malicious programs.
-If a received email irrelevant, it is received from suspicious, unknown address and it contains some web link or attachment, then its contents should not be opened.
-Also, it is worth mentioning that cyber criminals often disguise their emails as official, important, and so on.
+Download files and software only from official websites and via direct download links.
+Other sources cannot be trusted and might be used by cyber criminals to proliferate malicious programs.
+If a received email irrelevant, is sent from a suspicious, unknown address and contains a web link or attachment, do not open the contents.
+Cyber criminals often disguise their emails as official, important, and so on.
 All installed software must be updated and activated (if necessary) through tools and/or implemented functions that are provided/designed by official developers.
 Other tools can be designed to install malware.
-Besides, it is not legal to activate software through unofficial activation tools.
-And finally, we recommend to scan the operating system for threats regularly and do that by using a reputable antivirus or anti-spyware software.
-If your computer is already infected with Nosu, we recommend running a scan with Spyhunter for Windows to automatically eliminate this ransomware.
+Furthermore, it is illegal to activate software through unofficial activation tools.
+Finally, we recommend that you scan the operating system for threats regularly using reputable antivirus or anti-spyware software.
+If your computer is already infected with Nosu, we recommend running a scan with Malwarebytes for Windows to automatically eliminate this ransomware.

-Text presented in Nosu ransomware's text file ("_readme.txt"):
+Text presented in Nosu ransomware text file ("_readme.txt"):

 Don't worry, you can return all your files!

 All your files like photos, databases, documents and other important are encrypted with strongest encryption and unique key.

 The only method of recovering files is to purchase decrypt tool and unique key for you.

 This software will decrypt all your encrypted files.

 You can send one of your encrypted file from your PC and we decrypt it for free.

 But we can decrypt only 1 file for free.
 File must not contain valuable information.